 Gather information at the site.

 The names, addresses, and contact information of any witnesses if possible.
-If the person who cause the fire or your burns is at the scene, then take their information, too.
+If the person who causes the fire or your burns is at the scene, then take their information, too.

 Take images and videos of the situation.